Arles: Roman period

 The Roman bridge was unique in that it was not fixed but consisted of a pontoon-style bridge of boats, with towers and drawbridges at each end.
 The boats were secured in place by anchors and were tethered to twin towers built just upstream of the bridge.
 This unusual design was a way of coping with the river's frequent violent floods, which would have made short work of a conventional bridge.
 Nothing remains of the Roman bridge, which has been replaced by a more modern bridge near the same spot.

 The city reached a peak of influence during the 4th and 5th centuries, when Roman Emperors frequently used it as their headquarters during military campaigns in Europe.
 In 395, it became the seat of the Praetorian Prefecture of the Gauls, governing the western part of the Western Empire: Gaul proper plus Hispania (Spain) and Armorica (Brittany).
 At that time, the city was home to an estimated 75,000-100,000 people.

+The city also dominated the Rhone Valley, the main connection between North Gaul, Italy and the Mediterranean Sea.
+This natural corridor between the Central Massive and the Alps was a crucial route for troop movements, communication and supply.
+Those who controlled Arles actually controlled strategic access to Gaul.
+It was often the subject of hostilities for that reason, especially in the 5th century.

 It became a favorite city of Emperor Constantine I, who built baths there, substantial remains of which are still standing.
 His son, Constantine II, was born in Arles.
 Usurper Constantine III declared himself emperor in the West (407–411) and made Arles his capital in 408.